Maayan182/Spotify-Analysis/Spotify_Data_Analysis.md

 - Libraries: pandas, numpy, matplotlib, plotly, seaborn, scipy.
 # Analysis

-## how many songs were realesd each year?
+## how many songs were realesd each year
 note that this is effected by the way the dataset was created. for exemple you can see that the drop after 2020 is because the  dateset I found online is only up to april 2021 and my dataset is around 250 songs from each year between 1950-2024.

 ![](photos/songs_realesd_per_year.png)